 Complications arising from ritual circumcision: pathogenesis and possible prevention

-Israel Journal of Medical Science, Volume 17, Issue 1: Pages 45-48, January 1981.
+Journal Israel Journal of Medical Science, Volume 17, Issue 1, Pages 45-48.
+January 1981.

-Royal Children’s Hospital, Melbourne, Australia
+External link Royal Childrens Hospital, Melbourne, Australia

 Abstract

 Over a period of six years, five seriously ill infants were referred with complications arising from ritual circumcision performed by non-physicians.
 Four infants developed systemic infections; in three of them, including one with early meningitis, there was septicemia.
 The common predisposing factor was an excessively tight dressing over an infected penile wound, leading to urinary retention, urinary tract infection and septicemia.
 In the fifth infant, the glans had been partially amputated and required a suture; a second dressing tightly applied to control the bleeding was removed without subsequent problems.
-To prevent the above complications careful attention should be paid to the baby’s voiding within the first 6 to 8 h after circumcision.
+To prevent the above complications careful attention should be paid to the babys voiding within the first 6 to 8 h after circumcision.
 In addition it is suggested that all dressings should be removed, or at least replaced, on the day following circumcision, whene the likelihood of primary hemorrhage has passed.
 These two simple maneuvers may avoid the above-mentioned complications.
 Isr J Med Sci 17: 45-48, 1981.

 Much has been written about circumcision1-4.
 An increasing awareness of the complications and possible mortality following the procedure has contributed to a decline in its frequency in Western society.
 Nevertheless, Jewish infants all over the world continue to be circumcised.
 The biblical instruction (mitzvah) concerning circumcision on the eighth day of life is faithfully observed by most Jews5,6.
 The circumcision is usually performed by a ritual circumciser (mohel) who is not a physician; if complications occur, they are often ignored or just accepted.
 Death following circumcision7 was discussed in Talmudic times and let to codification of specific laws in the code of Jewish Law (Shulhan Arch)8.
 Problems associated with ritual circumcision (brit milah) continue to be reported in medical5,6,9-13 and nonmedical7 literature.
 Complications may be due to technique6,7,9, or to a lack of awareness of problems that may arise.